-A brain aneurysm (sometimes called cerebral aneurysm) is an abnormal bulging or ballooning portion of a weakened blood vessel that is located in the brain.
-The larger the bulging becomes, the more likely the brain aneurysm will bleed into and around the brain.
-When brain aneurysms bleed, they cause sudden death in half of the patients.
-Those who survive only remain functionally intact less than half of the time.
+A brain aneurysm (sometimes called a cerebral aneurysm) is an abnormal bulging or ballooning portion of a weakened blood vessel in the brain.
+The larger the bulge, the more likely the brain aneurysm will bleed into and around the brain.
+When brain aneurysms bleed, they often cause sudden death.
+Those who survive often have neurologic dysfunction.
 Brain aneurysm bleeds cause strokes that can seriously impair speech, motor, and sensory function.

-Brain aneurysms cause a bulging in the wall of the blood vessel.
 This bulge can take two general shapes.
-The first is called a "saccular" brain aneurysm, and it is a formation of a sac or pouch on one side of the blood vessel wall.
+The first, called a "saccular" brain aneurysm, happens when a sac or pouch forms on one side of the blood vessel wall.
 The second type is called a "fusiform" brain aneurysm, and it is an outward bulging of the blood vessel wall in all directions.

-Along with occurring within the brain itself, an aneurysm can occur in the major head and neck vessels leading to the brain, called the carotid arteries, with the same devastating results.
+Aneurysms can also occur in the major head and neck vessels leading to the brain, called the carotid arteries, with the same devastating results.
 The carotid arteries are the vessels in your neck forward of the large neck muscle on the side of your neck which can be felt pulsing.

 - A "warning" headache that may occur several days or weeks before the rupture